realpython/python-guide/docs/starting/which-python.rst

 I'll be blunt:

-**Use Python 3 if...**

-- You don't care.
-- You love Python 3.
+- Use Python 3 for new Python applications.
-- You are indifferent towards 2 vs 3.
-- You don't know which one to use.
-- You embrace change.

-**Use Python 2 if...**

-- You love Python 2 and are saddened by the future being Python 3.
-- The stability requirements of your software would be improved by a language and runtime that never changes.
+- If you're learning Python for the first time, familiarizing yourself with Python 2.7 will be very useful, but not more useful than learning Python 3.
+Learn both.
+They are both "Python".
-- Software that you depend on requires it.
+- Software that is already built (e.g. commercial software) often depends on Python 2.7.
+- If you are writing a new open source Python library, it's best to write it for both Python 2 and 3 simultaneously.
+Supporting 3 only is a political statment and will alienate many of your users.
+  This is not a problem — slowly, over the next three years, this will become less the case.

 So....
 3?
 ~~~~~~~~~